12 expert-approved weight loss tips good for both body and mind

 9. Work out in the morning

-While working out at any time is great for losing weight, a workout first thing has been shown to help with curbing cravings and leading you to make healthier food choices throughout the day, preventing overeating.
-Plus, when you work out on an empty stomach, you use up more energy from your fat stores.
+While working out at any time is great for losing weight, a workout first thing (for those able to) has been shown to help with curbing cravings, preventing overeating and using up more energy from your fat stores.

-One study found 45 minutes of physical activity in the morning not only produced lower brain responses to images of food, but also resulted in an increase of physical activity that day, regardless of BMI.
-Plus, the participants didn't eat more food in the rest of the day to 'make up' for the extra calories they burned, compared with a non-exercise day.
+One study found 45 minutes of physical activity in the morning not only produced lower brain responses to images of food, but also led to an increase in physical activity that day, regardless of BMI, and didn't result in eating more food in the rest of the day to 'make up' for burned calories.

 10. Cut down on alcohol

 This doesn't mean you can't have a drink, but try to drink less, and wisely.
-The NHS tips to avoid weight gain when drinking include:
+See the NHS' tips for avoiding weight gain when drinking.